yracine/device-type.myecobee/HUBITAT_README.md

 Click on "Add User app" in the right corner of the window and choose MyEcobeeInit

-# 4) Connect Smartthings to the Ecobee portal
+# 4) Connect Hubitat to the Ecobee portal

 You should already have an ecobee username and password, if not go to https://www.ecobee.com/home/ecobeeLogin.jsp